Majorana bound states in a superconducting Rashba nanowire in the presence of antiferromagnetic order: Topological phase diagram

 Topological phase diagrams obtained from Eq.~(\ref{eq.z2_index}) are in agreement with those ones obtained from the winding number (Fig.~\ref{fig.diagram_nu}), as well as from scattering matrix technique (Fig.~\ref{fig.diagram_smat}, cf.~Sec.~\ref{sec.smatrix}).

-As we have shown above, there exist a strong connection between $\mathbb{Z}$ invariant $w$ and the Pfaffian $\mathbb{Z}_{2}$ invariant~\cite{tewari.sau.12}.
-As for this model $w\in\{-1,0,1\}$ then $\mathcal{Q}=1$ refers to a topologically trivial phase and $\mathcal{Q}=-1$ refers to a topologically non-trivial phase.
+There exists a direct relation between the $\mathbb{Z}$ invariant $w$ and the Pfaffian $\mathbb{Z}_{2}$ invariant: $\mathcal{Q}=(-1)^w$~\cite{tewari.sau.12}.
+As for this model $w\in\{-1,0,1\}$ then $\mathcal{Q}=1$ refers to a topologically trivial phase and $\mathcal{Q}=-1$ refers to a topologically non trivial phase.
 It is then straightforward to find the exact relation between both invariants for our model:

 which follows from Eq.~(\ref{eq.a_det}) and Eq.~(\ref{eq.a_inv}).
 Topological phase diagrams obtained from the winding number calculations are shown in Fig.~\ref{fig.diagram_nu}.